POST

 language (str): Language code (default: "en")

-audio_file_path (str, optional): Path to local audio file
+media_file_path (str, optional): Path to local media file

-audio_url (str, optional): URL of remote audio resource
+media_url (str, optional): URL of remote media resource

 Returns: